djalbat/occam-dom/README.md

 ## Usage

-Suppose that a Markdown document is being parsed by way of [Highmark](https://github.com/djalbat/highmark-markdown)'s lexer and parser:
+Suppose that a Markdown document is being processed by way of [Highmark](https://github.com/djalbat/highmark-markdown)'s lexer and parser:

 ```
 const markdownLexer = MarkdownLexer.fromNothing(),